cfpb/grasshopper-parser/README.md

 ### `/parse`

 The `/parse` resource is the heart of this API.
-It parses a free-text address strings into their component parts.
+It parses free-text address strings into their component parts.

-The following options are available via both `HTTP GET` query paramaters or JSON attributes via `HTTP POST`.
+This resource supports `GET` requests with the following query parameters:

 * **`address`:** Free-text address string to be parsed.